 A locally incorporated holding company and subsidiary of a 100% owned group may be taxed as one group by giving an irrevocable option for taxation as one fiscal unit.
 The relief is not available for losses prior to formation of the group.
 The group is available if the companies are designated as entitled to avail group relief by the Securities and Exchange Commission of Pakistan.
-Inter-corporate dividends are, however, exempt from levy of tax in case of entities availing group taxation and filing consolidated group returns.
+Inter-corporate dividends are, however, exempt from levy of tax in case of entities availing group taxation and group relief and filing consolidated group returns.

 Any company that is the subsidiary of a holding company may surrender its assessed loss for the year to its holding company or its subsidiary (in the proportion of the shareholding held by the holding company in the subsidiary), or between another subsidiary of the holding company, provided that the holding company directly holds 55% or more capital of the subsidiary if one of the companies is a listed company.
 However, if none of the companies is a listed company, the holding requirement is 75% or more.
 The loss can be surrendered for a maximum of three years, and the required holding is for at least five years.
 Surrender of loss is, however, no longer mandatory to avail exemption of inter-corporate dividends in case of companies availing group relief.
 However, such exemption is available in the proportion of shareholding held by the holding company in the subsidiary company.

 The tax authorities have the power in respect of a transaction between associates to distribute, apportion, or allocate income, deductions, or tax credits between such associates to reflect the income that would have been realised in an arm’s-length transaction.
 Companies are required to maintain specified records and documents for transactions between associates, and tax authorities can require information and documents for such transactions.